thormick/HaskRel/HaskRel/README.md

 To get started with an example database cd into examples, run suppliersPartsDB.sh, look through SuppliersPartsExample.hs, and run examples from the Haddock or that file.

-Alternatively, if one runs <tt>cabal repl</tt> one will have to either load a file with definitions, or define some elements to play around with.
+Alternatively, if one runs `cabal repl` one will have to either load a file with definitions, or define some elements to play around with.
 In the example below most everything is ad-hoc, predefining a few values would make certain expressions look less messy.
 Here are what constants look like:

     *Database.HaskRel.RDBMS> let foo = relation' [( 10, "foo" ),( 20, "bar" ) ] :: Relation '[Attr "asdf" Int, Attr "qwer" String]
     *Database.HaskRel.RDBMS> let bar = relation' [( 10, "one" ),( 30, "two" ) ] :: Relation '[Attr "asdf" Int, Attr "zxcv" String]